Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-7.md

 17. The owner of an E-Commerce application notices that the compute capacity requirements vary heavily from time to time.
 What makes AWS more economical than traditional data centers for this type of application?
     - A. AWS allows customers to launch powerful EC2 instances to handle spikes in load.
-    - B. AWS allows customers to pay upfront to get bigger discounts.
+    - B. AWS allows customers to pay upfront to get bigger discounts.[Refers to Reserved Instances/Savings Plans]
     - C. AWS allows customers to launch and terminate EC2 instances based on demand.
-    - D. AWS allows customers to choose cheaper types of EC2 instances that best fit their needs.
+    - D. AWS allows customers to choose cheaper types of EC2 instances that best fit their needs.[help optilize cost but demand will be fluctuating]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: C